Doollakh/doollakh.github.io/_pages/about.md

 ---
 ✨ I’m a PhD student, a deep learning researcher and online instructor.

 🤖 My current research interests centre on large language models and vision language models, focusing on understanding how LLMs infer cause-and-effect, apply commonsense logic in everyday scenarios, and make decisions that remain consistent under distribution shifts.
-I see strengthening these causal reasoning capabilities as a key step toward more robust, general-purpose intelligence.

 ### Research Interests: